This juniper, common in eastern Oregon, can grow

 grasses, western juniper is loved by wood workers for its unique

 natural growth patterns and its beautiful grain and colors.

 scientific name, occidentalis,

-Western Juniper growing in the Sierras are sometimes considered a
+Subspecies: The western juniper growing in the Sierras is sometimes considered a

 separate subspecies from those in Oregon and Washington, and called